 Hi, < manager name >.
-My name is < >, and I'm calling to ask you to support a local program that < your community center/organization name > is implementing.
+My name is < \\\\ >, and I'm calling to ask you to support a local program that < your community center name > is implementing.

-It's called Healthy for Life®, and we work right here in < your city > to inspire people and families to make healthy food choices part of their everyday lives.

-Research shows almost half of our participants increased their confidence to prepare meals at home and keep their pantry well-stocked.
+- It's called Healthy for Life, and we work right here in < your city > to inspire families to make healthy food choices part of their everyday lives. - Research shows almost half of the participants increased their confidence to prepare meals at home and keep their pantry well-stocked.